lubuntu-team/manual/source/2/2.4/2.4.3/Kcalc.rst

 How to launch
 -------------
-To launch kcalc go to :menuselection:`accessories --> Kcalc` or run
+To launch kcalc go to :menuselection:`Accessories --> Kcalc` or run

 .. code::